 So let’s fast forward to 2021 again when I am writing this post.
 My journey in Spain had its ups and downs.
 It had everything from money issues, language barriers to stupid tinder dates where you do not understand each other, ex-boyfriends, and loneliness.
 Including absolute frustration of not being able to communicate the way you want and fear of the future, the scary unknown.
 Bureaucratic nightmares, problems with landlords, and finding a job.
 And many other things that would make this post explode.

 But every day when I wake up, I chose Spain all over again.
 Because my journey in Spain was also filled with incredible people, learning a new language and learning about a new country and its culture.
 Moving to Spain made me a much more open-minded, confident, problem-solving, and independent person.
 And let me tell you: Once you get used to the Spanish sun and the welcoming and loud Spaniards, every other place will seem odd.
 And somehow boring.
 So I am very happy to call Spain my home now.

 If you are still here with me, then I want to welcome you to my blog.
 I created this blog on a random night during Spain’s lockdown.
 I do not even remember which day exactly it was.
 It was one of those times when all days were the same and we just lost track.
 But I wanted something to keep me busy, something creative and maybe even useful for other people out there.

 Thelithuanianabroad is a source for traveling Spain and moving to Spain.
 After you read my whole story you want to make sure you make 50% fewer mistakes than I did.
-So if you are looking for a sign to move to Spain and start an adventure, then HERE it is!
+And if you are looking for recommendations and tips for traveling Spain, let me forward you to the following page.